Svenja Fölmli

-Svenja Fölmli (born 19 August 2002) is a Swiss footballer who plays as a forward for SC Freiburg and the Switzerland national team.
+Svenja Julia Fölmli (born 19 August 2002) is a Swiss footballer who plays as a forward for SC Freiburg and the Switzerland national team.
 Her playing style has drawn comparisons with Kylian Mbappé.

-Career
+International career

 Fölmli made her debut for the Switzerland national team on 3 September 2019 against Lithuania, coming on as a substitute for Fabienne Humm.

+On 23 June 2025, Fölmli was called up to the Switzerland squad for the UEFA Women's Euro 2025.